-Max is a Senior Associate on the What Works + team.
+Max is a Program Manager on the What Works + team.
 He supports all aspects of What Works +, with a focus on partnership development and learning events.

 Prior to joining Freedman, Max was a Program Manager at the Just Transition Fund, where he helped coal-impacted communities access federal funds, developed locally informed policy recommendations, and evaluated economic and workforce development models.
 Before that, he was an Analyst at the Virginia Economic Development Partnership, supporting strategic initiatives to increase the state’s economic competitiveness.

 Max received his Bachelor of Arts from the College of William & Mary.

 - Mary Smith, Senior Fellow